Trevorh5/Trivia_API/README.md

 ### Backend

-1) To get the backend up and running, first `cd` into the backend folder and run `pip install requirements.txt`.
-This should download all necessary packages in order to run it.

-2) Before starting it you may want to start up a virtualenv using the following commands:
+1) Before starting it you may want to start up a virtualenv using the following commands in the backend folder:
 ```
 python -m virtualenv env
 source env/bin/activate